ipapusha/wordicalc/README.md

 ## Security

-API keys are stored securely in workbook custom properties, not visible in normal Excel interface.
-Don't share workbooks containing API keys.
+API keys are stored in workbook custom properties, not visible in the normal Excel interface.

+**Therefore, do not share workbooks containing API keys.**

 ## License